 Winner: Its a close one but I think Apple Fitness+ wins when talking straight music.

-- Apple Fitness+ requires the use of an Apple Watch to stream on your Apple TV, iPhone or iPad you absolutely require an Apple Watch to participate in the classes (you can view what’s available without the watch but what’s the point?).
+- Apple Fitness+ requires the use of an Apple Watch to stream on your Apple TV, iPhone or iPad you absolutely need an Apple Watch to participate in the classes (you can view what’s available without the watch but what’s the point?).
 The Apple Watch can be used to track your data such as calories, heart rate, workout time, and more.
 The integration with the Apple Watch is pretty neat – I like having all of the relevant stats on the TV, especially the countdown timer for intervals.
 Also, while cadence was called out (but not resistance) my cadence was not displayed on the television.
 I tried via both my Keiser M3i and Wachoo cadence sensor.
 Perhaps they will incorporate this later.
 I do find it intensely motivating that the amount of hard work is right there.
 I also like the “Burn Bar” which helps you see where you compare to others that have taken the class (I don’t know how accurate it is but its a nice motivating feature).

 - Peloton App.
 As long as you download the Peloton App, you can view the classes virtually anywhere without the need to buy an expensive watch.
 You can watch it on your Apple TV, iPad or iPhone.
 Of course, Peloton wants you to buy one of their uber expensive bikes or treads but it is not required to access the classes on the Peloton App.
 Also, the integration of the cadence sensor is a winner.